-Irish poteen in its legal form over the past 15 years, has achieved world-wide acceptance, as a separate category of Irish spirit.
+Irish Poteen in its legal form over the past 15 years, has achieved world-wide acceptance, as a separate category of Irish Spirit.
+There now remain only two family-owned Irish Poteen brands.
 Knockeen Hills is recognised internationally, as the Irish premium deluxe brand, being either triple or quadruple-distilled.
-It has won over 14 major awards at the International Wine and Spirit Competitions.
+It has won over 10 major awards at the International Wine and Spirit Competitions.
 These are incorporated within our face labels design, thus reassuring consumers of the premium quality of our entire product range.
 All in the range have won a minimum of SILVER MEDAL (Best in Class).

 We support a policy of responsible drinking, and that as part of our commitment, as a producer we do not advertise our brand, take part in advertorials, and oppose any use of our brand as 'shooters or shots'.